anushyas253/FetchTakeHomeTest/README.md

 - Fetches data from an API (`https://fetch-hiring.s3.amazonaws.com/hiring.json`).
 - Filters items where `name` is empty or null.
 - Sorts data based on `listId` and `name`.
-- Displays the filtered and sorted data in a simple UI.
+- Displays items grouped by `listid` in a simple UI.

 ---